 An international trademark is not a single mark valid in every country.
 It is based on the Madrid System: you file an initial application in your home country (INPI or EUIPO), then extend protection to other countries through a single application to WIPO.
 For choosing between a French and an EU mark as your base filing, see the article on French vs EU trademark.

 Centralised procedures at WIPO simplify administrative management.
 A single filing reduces initial costs compared with separate national applications.
+To put that budget alongside a French or EU filing, see how much it costs to register a trademark.
 A single point of contact (your IP lawyer) manages the entire portfolio across the designated countries.

 If your target market covers only one to three countries, an international filing may be less cost-effective than targeted national applications.
 Each designated country examines the mark under its own rules: a local objection or opposition will require local counsel, which can generate additional costs.
 Certain territories such as the United States have procedural specificities that may make a direct national filing more appropriate.